sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/workflows.md

 ### Order Summary

 The top of the window holds the Order summary similar to [Dashboard - Orders](/dashboard-orders).
-Users can click the indicated number of Orders for a given state to bring up a po-pup window that will display the list of Orders.
+Users can click the indicated number of Orders for a given state to bring up a pop-pup window that will display the list of Orders.

 The Order summary is indicated for Orders related to the Workflows displayed for selected folders or Tags.